To download the PDF version of this document, click here.

 • Up to date file of potential House Director resumes

-Fraternity and Sorority Life Programs will also be exploring the opportunity to post position descriptions within various graduate and professional programs.
+Fraternity and Sorority Life will also be exploring the opportunity to post position descriptions within various graduate and professional programs.
 If your organization does not currently employ a House Director, we ask that you begin to discuss the following questions as you plan for this transition:

 • Where will this chapter staff member live within the facility?